Support Builds for Bipartisan ‘Jimmy Kimmel Act’

 The bill still has a long way to go before becoming law.
 First, it will need to make its way through the Senate Commerce Committee, which Cruz chairs.
 No hearing or markup has been announced, and it remains unclear whether it will advance this session.

-But the fact that Kimmel has emerged as one of the clearest test cases for a measure backed by Wyden, Cruz, the ACLU, and a roster of right-leaning advocacy groups is, at minimum, unusual.
+But the fact that Kimmel has emerged as the clearest test case for a measure backed by Wyden, Cruz, the ACLU, and a roster of right-leaning advocacy groups is, at minimum, unusual.

 Get stories like this in your inbox: Sign up for LateNighter’s free daily newsletter.